QueerGlobal/qg-docs/spikes/ORY_KRATOS.md

 to **Access the full QG Web Application**.

 ## 📇 Details
 ### Ory

 Ory is a collection of open source identity and access control services.
 It is a collection of services that can be used to build a complete identity and access control system.
 It is not a complete system itself.

 Other Ory services are Hydra, Keto, Oathkeeper, and Keto.

 ### Kratos

 Kratos is an API-only service that provides identity and access control services.
 It is a complete system that can be used to build a complete identity and access control system.
 It is not a complete system itself.
+Even though open-source tools are imperative for open-source projects to utilize, it has to be either supported with documentation right away OR be based in an easy to learn tool set.
+Kratos is neither of these things.

 ### Ory and Kratos Working Together

 Ory and Kratos are two different things.
 Ory is a collection of services that can be used to build a complete identity and access control system.
 Kratos is a service that provides those very services.
 It is a complete system that can be used to build a complete identity and access control system.
 It is not a complete system itself.

+Ory Kratos is a fairly new and interesting project that is trying to solve the problem of authentication and authorization in a very modern way.
+It is a zero trust identity and access management (IAM) solution that can be used to secure web applications and APIs.
+It is a cloud native solution.

 Languages and tools they say Ory Kratos works with are Swift, React.js, Angular (client side), PHP, Ruby, Python, Java (server side), Node.js, and TypeScript.
 Database backends supported are SQLite, PostgreSQL, MySQL, and CockroachDB.